sbb-design-systems/lyne-components/src/components/sbb-toggle/readme.md

 # sbb-toggle
-The `<sbb-toggle>` component offers the user an exacty option to chose.
+The `<sbb-toggle>` component offers the user to choose exact one option.
 Inside the component the `<sbb-toggle-option>` is used the render the options.

 ## Usage